andrews891/project_t/README.md

 # project_t - Written in Rust
-I'm unsure on the direction this project will take, but it currently serves as a simsig style train simulation with *fairly* accurate physics for acceleration, top speed, and braking performance.
+I'm unsure on the direction this project will take, but it currently serves as a train simulation with [simsig](https://www.simsig.co.uk/) style graphics and *fairly* accurate physics for acceleration, top speed, and braking performance.
 ## Features:
 - [x] 4-aspect signalling for multiple trains
 - [x] adaptive speed limit for trains